 Many of those folks are actually great potential hires.
 It’s just a really interesting, positive example of how we can use tech to nudge us and to protect us against biases that may be spinning off our nose to spite our face.
 The other interesting thing is Textio.
 I love that tool.
 It spots biased words in job descriptions and performance reviews.
 And so there’s like gendered words like rock star and Ninja, and we’re looking for this kind of team.

 That language repels female candidates from technical roles.
 These tech tools can really help us de-bias ourselves because it’s very difficult to catch ourselves in the act and often it is unconscious that’s why we don’t see it.
 As it’s happening.
-So anytime you can also experiment with some of these tools that are being developed in the diversity tech space, the more you can help yourself learn your own behaviors through the assistance of tech.
+So anytime you can also experiment with some of these tools in the diversity tech space, the more you can help yourself learn your own behaviors through the assistance of tech.
 And then hopefully someday we won’t need tech because we’ll see our bias cells in the moment and we’ll be able to correct for it and we’ll know.
 What the correction looks like, but until then we need a little help.

 For More Information on Jennifer Brown